Thomas Müller: Mr. Bayern Munich and the last true homegrown world beater

 Müller's superb run did not go unnoticed over at DFB headquarters, with Löw finally recalling him to the Germany squad ahead of UEFA Euro 2020.
 The four-time world champions were still a work in progress at the 2021 tournament – going out to finalists England in the last 16.

 The hope ahead of the 2022 World Cup was that the experience offered by Müller along with the likes of Neuer and Mario Götze could blend with the energy of wunderkinds such as Jamal Musiala and Karim Adeyemi.
 Things didn't go quite as planned - with Müller and Germany unable to make it out of the group stage.
 The experienced hand played in all three of Germany's matches.
-Despite a whopping 126 international appearances, he is eager to play on and hopefully inspire Germany back to success with EURO 2024 looming on the horizon in his homeland.
+His 131st and final international appearance came on a fitting stage, an enthralling quarter-final against Spain in Euro 2024, which his country hosted.

 While other academy graduates like Philipp Lahm and Toni Kroos were sent out to cut their teeth on loan – or even sold, in the case of Hummels – Müller always stayed put, which meant he reached the historic landmark of 600 competitive appearances for Bayern in late 2021.

 Franz Beckenbauer, Bastian Schweinsteiger, Philipp Lahm and Lothar Matthäus - those are just some of the illustrious names Müller has surpassed on the list of total appearances for Bayern.
-When he took to the field against Bochum on Matchday 20 of 2022/23 - and scored the opening goal for good measure - it took him past his namesake Gerd Müller on the highest ever number of Bundesliga appearances by a Bayern outfield player - 428.
+When he took to the field against Bochum on Matchday 20 of 2022/23 - and scored the opening goal for good measure - it took him past his namesake Gerd Müller on the highest-ever number of Bundesliga appearances by a Bayern outfield player - 428.
 His 442nd resulted in his 12th Bundesliga title.
-He now ranks only behind Sepp Maier for appearances (473 Bundesliga appearances, 706 in all competitions), while he now has more Bundesliga wins than any other player in Bayern's history having moved beyond 323 top-flight victories during the 2023/24 campaign.
+He finished the 2023/24 season level with Sepp Maier for Bundesliga appearances (473) and counted just two fewer (707) in all competitions than the club's all-time record appearance holder, while he now has more Bundesliga wins than any other player in Bayern's history having moved beyond 323 top-flight victories during the 2023/24 campaign.

 "Nobody could have predicted the career he's had," his former youth coach Gerland once confided to Bayern's media team.
 "But he had the right club and the right coaches at the right time.
 And then he took his chance and put in very good performances."

 The goals and assists don't flow quite as readily as in his younger years, but Müller still has the knack of cutting it in big matches.
-His brace against Dortmund in 2022/23, for one, proved a telling moment in the closest title race for 13 years.
+His brace against Dortmund in 2022/23, for one, proved a telling moment in the closest title race for 13 years, while he managed a very decent 14 goal involvements (five goals and nine assists) in 2023/24.

 The boy from Pähl continues to enjoy a glittering career with the club down the road, and there's no telling just how many further pages of footballing history he will end up writing.